YKZDY/Uni-Qt/README.md

 ##### Environment Variables

-You can change the variables' name or the default value of QT_BINDING by editing the qt_conf script.
+You can change the variables' name or the default value of QT_PREFERRED_BINDING by editing the qt_conf script.

 | Variable        | Type   | Description
 |:----------------|:-------|:------------